 You Can Also Buy your Tickets in Advance with a

 openings.
-Six tickets for the price of four.
+Five tickets for the price of four.
 Can be used during the Main RIIFF in August;

 the annual Rl lnternational Horror Festival in October, plus any special year-round film